ThienVie/pwd_manager/README.md

 ```
 **!!!
 Please, remember that I am still learning Python.
 That means it takes time until this programm can encrypt and decrypt.**
 ### **Get Password From Alias**
 In this option you can see your passwords and username.
-Just write one of your alias.
+Just write one of your aliases.
 ```
 Enter your choice: 2
 Alias: alias/google.what?